Analyzing NYSE:SLQT (SLQT) & Its Rivals

-NYSE:SLQT (NYSE: SLQT) is one of 25 public companies in the “Insurance agents, brokers, & service” industry, but how does it weigh in compared to its peers?
-We will compare NYSE:SLQT to similar companies based on the strength of its earnings, institutional ownership, risk, valuation, dividends, analyst recommendations and profitability.
+NYSE:SLQT (NYSE: SLQT) is one of 25 public companies in the “Insurance agents, brokers, & service” industry, but how does it contrast to its competitors?
+We will compare NYSE:SLQT to similar companies based on the strength of its risk, institutional ownership, analyst recommendations, dividends, earnings, profitability and valuation.

+This table compares NYSE:SLQT and its competitors top-line revenue, earnings per share and valuation.

-29.4% of NYSE:SLQT shares are held by institutional investors.
-Comparatively, 69.0% of shares of all “Insurance agents, brokers, & service” companies are held by institutional investors.
-26.7% of shares of all “Insurance agents, brokers, & service” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+29.4% of NYSE:SLQT shares are owned by institutional investors.
+Comparatively, 69.0% of shares of all “Insurance agents, brokers, & service” companies are owned by institutional investors.
+26.7% of shares of all “Insurance agents, brokers, & service” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

-This is a breakdown of recent ratings for NYSE:SLQT and its peers, as reported by MarketBeat.
+This is a breakdown of current recommendations for NYSE:SLQT and its competitors, as provided by MarketBeat.

 |Sell Ratings